dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

   - Disadvantage: iterators inside unsafe classes could not contain `yield return` statements, such iterators would have to be defined in a separate partial class declaration without the `unsafe` modifier.
   - Disadvantage: this would be a breaking change in LangVersion=13 (iterators in unsafe classes are allowed in C# 12).

+- Instead of an iterator defining a safe context for the whole declaration, only the iterator body could define a safe context.
+  That might be easier to implement (declarations do not need to look for `yield` in bodies during binding) but might be confusing and inconsistent (`unsafe` affects the whole declaration in other cases in the language).

 [definite-assignment]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/variables.md#94-definite-assignment
 [simple-names]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/expressions.md#1284-simple-names